guilhe0756/CV/README.md

     - Not sure if I was successful yet, but [this publication](https://www.sciencedirect.com/journal/language-and-communication/vol/63/suppl/C) seems to be getting a lot of attention.

 **Frameworks** (Mar '15 to Sep '15)

-*Junior Researcher*
+- I worked as a researcher on a project about Climate Change in Brazil.
-   Research project on Climate Change in Brazil, for which I conducted interviews with scientific experts and with the general public.
+- I conducted interviews with scientific experts and with the general public.

-## Education
+## <a name="education">Education</a>

 #### Makers Academy (March '19 to June '19)